Mountain Pass Theorem With infinite symmetry: Universal Cohomology Length

 We recall the notion of the classifying space for a family of subgroups.

-\begin{definition} Let $\mathcal{F}$ be a collection of subgroups in a discrete group $G$ closed under conjugation and intersection.
-A model for the Classifying Space for the family $\mathcal{F}$ is a $G$-CW complex $X$ satisfying \begin{itemize} \item{All isotropy groups of $X$ lie in $\mathcal{F}$ .} \item{For any $G$-CW complex $Y$ with isotropy in $\mathcal{F}$, there exists up to $G$-homotopy a unique $G$-equivariant map $f:Y\to X$. } \end{itemize} \end{definition}
+\begin{definition} Let $\mathcal{F}$ be a collection of subgroups in a discrete group $G$which is closed under conjugation and intersection.
+A model for the classifying space for the family $\mathcal{F}$ is a $G$-CW complex $X$ satisfying \begin{itemize} \item{All isotropy groups of $X$ lie in $\mathcal{F}$ .} \item{For any $G$-CW complex $Y$ with isotropy in $\mathcal{F}$, there exists up to $G$-homotopy a unique $G$-equivariant map $f:Y\to X$. } \end{itemize} \end{definition} A model for the classifying space of the family $\mathcal{F}$ will be usually denoted by $ \EGF{G}{\mathcal{F}}$ .

 Particularly relevant is the classifying space for proper actions, the classifying space for the family $\calfin$ of finite subgroups, denoted by $\eub{G}$.